Shruubi/NQL/README.md

 NQL
 ===

-Not Quite Lisp, a kinda-sorta Lisp like language.
+Not Quite Lisp, a kinda-sorta-but-not-quite-because-it-is-technically-procedural language that shares some syntactical similarities to Lisp.

 About
 =====